ulfgri/gdsii-toolbox/README.md

     Contains functions that return gds_structure objects

 Boolean:
-    The GDS II toolbox contains a method that performs boolean set operations on boundary elements.
+    The GDSII toolbox contains a method that performs boolean set operations on boundary elements.
 This is described in more detail in the file: README-Boolean / README-Boolean.pdf